-This course is designed for students who have completed a combined degree in architecture (accredited) and construction management.
+This course is designed for students who have completed Deakin’s Bachelor of Architecture (Design)/Bachelor of Construction Management (Honours).

-You’ll get a specialist education that builds upon an established background in architecture and built environment studies.
+You’ll get an advanced professional education that prepares you for the future and builds upon a foundation of architecture and built environment studies.

 To complete the Master of Architecture (Design Management), students must attain 12 credit points.
 Most students choose to study 4 credit points per trimester, and would have the opportunity to undertake three trimesters in one single year.

 The course comprises a total of 12 credit points, which must include the following:

 - 7 core units (including two core units of 2 credit points each)

 - 3 course elective units (3 credit points)

 - Completion of SRA710 Safety Induction Program (0-credit point compulsory unit)